 This Country Breakfast Sausage Recipe is a great recipe to start the day!
 Made with ground pork, fresh herbs, and spices and better than any store-bought version.
-The whole family will be up and ready for breakfast every time this is on the menu!

 We may earn a small commission for purchases made through links in this post.
 Read our disclosure policy here.